+Figure 3.1 Contrail Architecture

-At the top, there is an orchestrator which can be Openstack or Kubernetes.
-Below that, there are controller components like control node, config node and analytics node.
+You can see at the top of Figure 3.1 there is an orchestrator which can be Openstack or Kubernetes.
+Below that, there are controller components like control node, config node, and analytics node.
 At the bottom right is the compute node.
 The compute nodes are general purpose x86 servers which will be the main focus of this chapter.

-Contrail compute node
+Contrail Compute Node

+Figure 3.2 Contrail Compute Node

-This picture shows a more detailed view of the compute node.
+Figure 3.2 shows a more detailed view of the compute node.
 This is the place where vRouter runs.
-It is the most important component of the contrail data plane.
-We can see some workloads running.
-The workloads can be either virtual machines or containers.
+It is the most important component of the Contrail data plane.
+You can see some workloads running and these workloads can be either VMs or containers.
 These workloads have their interfaces plumbed into the vRouter.

 At a high level, vRouter forms dynamic overlay tunnels with other workloads running on the same or different computes to send and receive data traffic.
-Within the server, it switches the packets between the VM interfaces and physical interfaces after doing the required encapsulations or decapsulations.
-Currently, the encapsulation protocols supported to vRouter are MPLS over UDP (MPLSoUDP), MPLS over GRE (MPLSoGRE) and VXLAN.
+Within the server, it switches the packets between the VM interfaces and the physical interfaces after doing the required encapsulations or decapsulations.
+Currently, the encapsulation protocols supported by vRouter are MPLS over UDP (MPLSoUDP), MPLS over GRE (MPLSoGRE), and VXLAN.
 Each of these workloads have a corresponding forwarding state or routing instance inside vRouter which it uses to switch the packets.
-The physical interface that is connected to the Top-or-rack switch can be single or bonded mode.
+The physical interface that is connected to the top-of-rack (TOR) switch can be single or bonded mode.

 The vRouter itself can be running either as a Linux kernel module or as a user space DPDK process.
 There is a vRouter agent process also running in user space.
 The agent has a connection to the controller using a XMPP channel which is used to download configurations and forwarding information.
-The main job of the agent is to program this forwarding state to vRouter forwarding plane.
+The main job of the agent is to program this forwarding state to the vRouter forwarding plane.

-vRouter architecture
+vRouter Architecture

-vRouter is the workhorse of the Contrail system.
-Each and every packet to and from the contrail cluster goes through vRouter. vRouter is highly performant, efficient and has the capability to process millions of packets per second.
-It is multi-threaded, multi-cored and multi-queued to achieve maximum parallelism and exploit the x86 hardware to the maximum extent.
+The vRouter is the workhorse of the Contrail system.
+Each and every packet to and from the Contrail cluster goes through the vRouter.
+The vRouter is high performance, efficient, and has the capability to process millions of packets per second.
+It is multi-threaded, multi-cored, and multi-queued to achieve maximum parallelism and exploit the x86 hardware to the maximum extent.

 To support the rich and diverse features, vRouter has a sophisticated packet processing pipeline.
 The same pipeline can be stitched by the vRouter agent process from the simplest to the most complicated manner depending on the treatment which needs to be given to a packet. vRouter maintains multiple instances of forwarding bases and all the table accesses and updates use RCU (Read Copy Update) locks which is kind of lockless.

-vRouter and it’s interfaces
+vRouter’s Interfaces

-The picture below describes the vRouter and its interfaces to the outside world.
-It has interfaces to each of the workloads (VM1, VM2..
-VMn) that it manages.
+Figure 3.3 depicts the vRouter and its interfaces.
+It has interfaces to each of the workloads (VM1, VM2, VMn) that it manages.
 These are typically tap interfaces.

+Figure 3.3 The vRouter Interfaces

-To send packets to other physical servers or switches, it uses the physical interfaces.
-They can be single or bonded NIC. vRouter is only interested in overlay packets or the packets to/from the workloads.
-For other packets, it uses the Linux interface to send them to the host operating system.
+To send packets to other physical servers or switches, vRouter uses the physical interfaces.
+They can be single or bonded NICs. vRouter is only interested in overlay packets or the packets to and from the workloads.
+For other packets, it uses the Linux interface to send them to the host OS.

 This Linux interface is called vhost0.
-It also has netlink interfaces toward the vRouter agent to download the forwarding state and also to send/receive some exception packets.
+It also has netlink interfaces toward the vRouter agent to download the forwarding state and also to send and receive some exception packets.
 The name of the later is called pkt0 interface.

-The below is the sample output from “vif --list” command which gives the list of all vifs that are configured on a compute node:
+This sample output from the vif --list command provides the list of all vifs that are configured on a compute node: